logicmonitor/lm-powershell-module/Documentation/New-LMDashboardGroup.md

 ### -ParentGroupName
 The name of the parent group.
-This parameter is mandatory when using the 'GroupName' parameter set.
+Required for GroupName parameter set.

 ```yaml
 Type: String